johnsyweb/johnsyweb.github.io/_posts/2015-03-01-my_year_of_running.markdown

 turns out... it _is_ hard!

 Race day came around quickly and I'm standing near the start line in Alexandra Gardens.
-I'd got there very early, because it was my first running event I had no idea what to expect.
+I'd got there very early, because it was my first running event and I had no idea what to expect.
 I'm wearing my race number (11564) and have some new tunes lined up to listen to on the clockwise circuit.
 I'm not sure whether I'm nervous or excited.
 My friend Ross' advice was echoing in my ear, "There will be marathon runners: don't try to keep up with them and go at your own pace.
 And